 In my experience, it’s the parents job to make sure teachers implement accommodations.
 In my book, Special Ed Mom Survival Guide, I have a whole chapter called Babysit the Teachers.
 Might sound corny, but the truth is, nobody at school oversees the general education teachers to make certain they are implementing accommodations.
 The case manager is suppose to do this, but he or she is usually overwelmed with not only many cases, but their own classes that they teach.
 It really is up to the parents to make certain that their child is receiving the accommodations they need.

 This is why I created this worksheet.

 It is in Microsoft Word so you can edit to add you child’s information, and share with the teachers WHY this student needs this extra support.
-All you have to do is download the worksheet, review the sample text, and then replace it with your own text.
+All you have to do is download the worksheet for $1.99, review the sample text, and then replace it with your own text.

 The accommodation worksheet is separated into 5 sections:

 This is where you put in detail how your child struggles in the classroom.
 Does he have executive function problems?
 How does that show up?
 Does he have difficulty sitting still?
 What behaviors indicate this is interfering with school?
 You need to go through each challenge your child has in school, and write specific information describing how the problem manifests in the classroom.

 Once you have outlined the challenges, then you cross-reference them with the accommodations.
 So in the right column of the sample you will see that each challenge is a headline, and under it is all the accommodations that are meant to help.
 It is important to write the accommodations exactly as they are written in the IEP.
 Note that one accommodation may be listed under multiple challenges because it is used to address a variety of difficulties.